jubalh/blog/_posts/2014-08-15-opensource.md

 ---

 On twitter and on some blogs there are quite some people describing themselves as *open source evangelists* and stuff like that.
-Some of which I know personally.
+Some of whom I know personally.
 And all they do is running around and talking about how great open source is.
 Mostly because, they don't have to pay money for using software.
 Which undoubtedly is a valid reason, but not the only one.
-Anyway I would appreciate if they would go deeper into the subject and inform themselves about the philosphy behind Free Software, participate in open source either by writing code, creating artwork, translating or creating documentation instead of only spreading the word.
+Anyway I would appreciate if they would go deeper into the subject and inform themselves about the philosophy behind Free Software, participate in open source either by writing code, creating artwork, translating or creating documentation instead of only spreading the word.
 Since, In my opinion, open source is already popular, and doesn't need any more advertising but people who **do** something.

 Which brings me to the point: Most people hype open source only because they don't have to pay anything for using it.
 That's what they mean by *open source evangelist*.
 The second most frequent reason people claim they are *linux geeks* is because its **in**.
-At university I met (too) many people talking about Linux and claimaing they know their shit but have no idea about anything.
+At university I met (too) many people talking about Linux and claiming they know their shit but have no idea about anything.

 Just google your stuff, read a short overview and claim you know something.
 Real knowledge about a subject isn't required only shallow understanding and reading the headings.